zzz0527/SPC-UQ/MNIST_Classification/README.md

 ## Dataset
 - **In-distribution**: MNIST training and test sets.
 - **Out-of-distribution**: Fashion-MNIST test set for uncertainty evaluation.
-- The loader expects the MNIST dataset under `MNIST_Classification/data`.
+- The loader expects the MNIST dataset under the [data](data) directory.
 If the dataset is not present, download it from our [Hugging Face directory](https://huggingface.co/zzz0527/SPC-UQ/tree/main/SPC-UQ/MNIST_Classification)

 ## Usage
 Run the classification script from this directory: